Faculty Handbook: Academic Responsibilities of Faculty

 - Faculty may choose 5 questions from the PICES Item Catalog in addition to the pre-determined University, College, and Department questions.

-- Quantitative information on course evaluations is available to designated department heads, chairs and deans, however comments are private and not shared unless the faculty member chooses to do so.
+- Quantitative information on course evaluations is available to designated department heads, chairs and deans, however, beginning December 2019 student comments are available to departments heads/chairs.

 - Contact information for CoursEval. email firstname.lastname@example.org